Language: EN

 MyEvent?.Invoke(message)

-We already know how to define and trigger Events.
+Now we know how to define and fire Events.
 Now let’s see how other parts of the program can subscribe to these events to be informed that something has happened.

-To subscribe to an event, the += operator is used, adding an event handling method that matches the event delegate’s signature.
+To subscribe to an event, the += operator is used, adding an event handler method that matches the event’s delegate signature.

 public static void PrintMessage(string message)